Table of Contents

 2. Establish and maintain a focus on the key drivers of business success

-The most significant opportunity for small business HR leaders and teams is being closer to the business, strategy, and decision-making processes than peers in larger companies.
+The most significant opportunity for small-business HR leaders and teams is to be closer to the business, strategy, and decision-making processes than peers in larger companies.
 Many mid-sized and large organization HR managers and HRBPs have to wait years until they have the chance to observe and then participate in the development of business direction.
 Taking advantage of this is a critical element of small business HR success.
 It calls for developing keen insights and understanding the drivers, levers, and barriers to success in any organization.
 Examples include:

 - For-profits: sales, cost control, production methods, product and service quality, customer satisfaction.